Microchip-MPLAB-Harmony/core_apps_sam_d20/apps/fs/nvm_fat/readme.md

 2. Press Switch to start the file operations
 3. The LED is turned ON when the File **FILE.TXT** has the app data **"Hello World"** written in it

-Refer to the following table for LED name:
+Refer to the following table for LED and Switch name:

 | Board | LED Name | Switch Nae |
 | ----- | -------- | ---------- |